Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Introduction

 \section{Introduction}

 Autonomous Vehicles (AVs) and Automated Driving Systems (ADSs) promise to improve the safety, efficiency, and accessibility of future transport systems.
-AVs and ADSs rely on accurate and robust understanding of their surroundings, i.e., perception, for safe, deficient, and comfortable motion planning~\cite{5959985}.
+AVs and ADSs rely on accurate and robust understanding of their surroundings, i.e., perception, for safe, deficient, and comfortable motion planning~\cite{5959985,10093116,10197250}.
 Poor perception can result in traffic accidents, threatening human safety~\cite{tesla,highway}, and other forms of damage.
-While rapid developments of advanced sensors and perception algorithms~\cite{8621614,9307334,10038646} resulted in remarkable progress in AV/ADS technology development in recent years, the inadequacy of the existing solutions remains to be a major obstacle on the road for safe employment of technology on public roads.
+While rapid developments of advanced sensors and perception algorithms~\cite{8621614,9307334,10038646} resulted in remarkable progress in AV/ADS technology development in recent years, the inadequacy of the existing solutions remains to be a major obstacle on the road to safe employment of technology on public roads.

 One inherent limitation is associated with the perception ability of a single vehicle being fundamentally limited.
-AVs/ADS that relay on sole ego-vehicle-based perception suffer from several perception-related issues, such as: 1) \textit{long-range issue}: objects at long distances are harder to be perceived due to fewer measurements.
+AVs/ADSs that relay on sole ego-vehicle-based perception suffer from several perception-related issues, such as: 1) \textit{long-range issue}: objects at long distances are harder to perceive due to fewer measurements.
 For example, objects at a long distance may be covered by only a few LiDAR points or image pixels and even uncovered; 2) \textit{occlusion issue}: some objects may be occluded by obstacles in line-of-sight in crowded or complex environments; 3) \textit{sensor malfunction and noise issue}: perception sensor may temporally break down due to internal and external factors, such as circuit failure and lens smudge.
 Also, the field of view of the onboard sensors may be impaired by lighting conditions and other sensor noises.
-These issues may result in missed or incorrect perception, and thus give a misleading input to downstream modules of autonomous driving.
+These issues may result in missed or incorrect perception, and thus cause a cascade failure of the downstream modules of autonomous driving, such as tracking, prediction, planning and decision-making.